Financing Your Education through Private Student Loans

 - In order to receive loan proceeds, you must apply to the lender directly.

-- Your student loan must be certified by Extension and approved by the bank at least four weeks prior to your first class meeting.
+- Your student loan must be certified by the Division of Professional and Continuing Education and approved by the bank at least four weeks prior to your first class meeting.

-- In order for loan to be certified, please contact UCSB Extension with your proposed courses.
+- In order for loan to be certified, please contact Student Services with your proposed courses.

-- Loans are certified each term for a maximum of the total amount of course fees, $35 for Extension’s loan certificate fee, $150 for the certificate of candidacy fee, and $150 towards textbooks.
+- Loans are certified each term for a maximum of the total amount of course fees, $35 for the loan certificate fee, $150 for the certificate of candidacy fee, and $150 towards textbooks.

 Per HEOA guidelines, our office adheres to the University of California Student Loan Code of Conduct.

-It is recommended that you begin the loan application process early as UCSB Extension does not enroll students in courses until payment is received, and applying for a loan does not reserve a space in the course.
+It is recommended that you begin the loan application process early as the Division of Professional and Continuing Education does not enroll students in courses until payment is received, and applying for a loan does not reserve a space in the course.